 More than anything else, I’ve worked on comprehension with her.
 This has been a struggle for teachers and parents alike for years.
 Written comprehension is now needed for testing, and many students are struggling with it.

-I’m teaming up HarperCollins to share tips on helping children with comprehension skills.
-We have been having so much fun with their I Can Read! books.
+In our house, we’ve been reading I Can Read! books.
 They make it so easy to engage your child because they feature characters they already know and love, like Pinkalicious, Biscuit, Paddington Bear, and more!

 Here are five ways to help kids with their comprehension skills: